-Mental health is pivotal in every stage of life, from early years to adolescence and all through adulthood.
-As it encompasses our emotional, mental and social well-being and influences our feelings, actions, thoughts and how we interact with the world around us and face adversaries thrown at us by practical life.
-With the growing pressures of the modern age, teens and young adults are reported to be more prone to suffering from mental health concerns, and if gone untreated, these concerns can morph into graver illnesses that limit opportunities for people to lead fulfilling lives as adults.
+Sound mental health is pivotal in every stage of life, from early years to adolescence and adulthood.
+It encompasses our emotional, mental, and social well-being.
+Our mental health condition influences our feelings, actions, thoughts, and how we interact with the world around us and face adversaries thrown at us by practical life.
+With the growing pressures of the modern age, teens and young adults are reported to be more prone to suffering from mental health concerns.
+If untreated, these concerns can morph into graver illnesses that limit opportunities for people to lead fulfilling lives as adults.

 After the recent global pandemic, the negative impact on the mental health of people all over the United States is exacerbating.
-In this piece, we shall take a closer look at how mental health conditions are plaguing the Texas youth and the USA, by extension.
-We’ll review facts about depression in youth (adolescents, teens and young adults), which is manifesting around us and how the available help is nearly not enough:
+This piece will take a closer look at how mental health conditions are plaguing Texas youth.
+We’ll review facts about depression in youth (adolescents, teens, and young adults) and how the available help is not enough:

-Mental health issues are commoner than one might think
+Mental health issues are more common than one might think

-As many as 1 in 5 U.S. adults undergo mental illness each year and some 3,347,000 adults in Texas are suffering from a mental health condition at present.
+As many as 1 in 5 U.S. adults undergo mental illness each year, and some 3,347,000 adults in Texas are currently suffering from a mental health condition.
 Also, as many as 796,000 adults in Texas have been reported to have a serious mental illness.
 In February 2021, 43.4% of adults in Texas reported symptoms of anxiety and depression.
 It was also reported that Texans are five times more likely to be forced out-of-network for mental health care than for primary care, which makes it hard for them to find help.
 Of 839,000 Texan adults who didn’t receive required mental health care, 45.3% were held back by unaffordability.

-1 in 6 U.S. youth (aged 6-17) suffer from a mental disorder.
+1 in 6 U.S. youth (aged 6-17) have a mental disorder.
 For Texas, the stats show that 314,000 young Texans (aged 12-17) have depression.
 It was also reported that 64.7% of Texans suffering from depression didn’t receive help in the last year.

-Depression: One of the most frequently occurring and easily overlook mental health disorder
+Depression: One of the most prevalent and overlooked mental health disorder

-Major depressive disorder, or depression, is one of the more serious and frequently-occurring mental health disorders that negatively affect a person’s ability to think, feel or act.
-Depression in youth statistics shows that this disorder can lead to a variety of mental, emotional and physical issues.
+Major depressive disorder, or depression, is a more severe and common mental health disorder that negatively affects a person’s ability to think, feel or act.
+Depression in youth statistics shows that this disorder can lead to various mental, emotional, and physical issues.
 As per World Population Review, some of the symptoms of this condition might include (but aren’t limited to):

 - Feeling sad or dejected